madgicaltechdom/Schedule-Idle-EC2-Instances-with-Terraform-Automation/README.md

 # Steps to Add or Modify Schedule:-

-1. Define the schedule or Timing in which you want to Run the Machine according to your requirements.
+1. Define the schedule or Timing in which you want to Run the Machine according to your requirements.Such as in line 21 and 26

 ![Screenshot (162)](https://user-images.githubusercontent.com/109335469/213355251-47f9e505-9082-4d35-9b16-8a8e25b052fe.png)